 Sine Space is a virtual world platform using Unity3D as the creator/build environment and allowing (via an add-in Unity package) upload to become a space within the Sine Space multi-user virtual world.
 Spaces are created in Unity and then uploaded to the “Curator” (http://curator.sine.space) where they can be tested prior to being sent for review to become “live” on the main service.
 One free space of up to 128MB download size can be create by any user and paid plans allow for more simultaneous spaces and larger builds.
 This blog post brings together some links and resources used in building Sine Space regions in Unity3D.

-- Teleport between one space and other using this script in a suitable object – TeleportWorld.
+- Teleport between one space and another is ensbled by using this script in a suitable object – TeleportWorld.

-- Teleport between locations within one space using this script in a suitable object and to an arrival object – TeleportLocal.
+- Teleport between locations within one space are possibke using this script in a suitable object and linking to an arrival object – TeleportLocal.

 - Clothing can be created and uploaded to the Sine Space Marketplace.
-E.g. This is a NASA EVA suit available in male and female variants in the Sine Space store.
-Once “bought (free) it is available in the user inventory and can be equipped onto the avatar and saved as an outfit.
+E.g., this is a NASA Astronaut EVA suit available in male and female variants in the Sine Space store.
+Once “bought” (free in this case) it is available in the user’s inventory and can be equipped onto the avatar and saved as an outfit.

 - A vendor for a single item can be added using these instructions from the Sine Space Wiki – InventoryVendor.